-Gernot Heiser is Scientia (distinguished) Professor and John Lions Chair of Operating Systems at UNSW Sydney and Chief Research Scientist at CSIRO's Data61.
+Gernot Heiser is Scientia (distinguished) Professor and John Lions Chair of Operating Systems at UNSW Sydney.
 His research interest are in operating systems, real-time systems, security and safety.
-He is the founder and past leader of the Trustworthy Systems group, which pioneered large-scale formal verification of systems code.
+He leads the Trustworthy Systems group, which pioneered large-scale formal verification of systems code.
 In particular he led the work on the design, implementation and formal verification of the seL4 microkernel, the world's first operating system kernel with a formal, machine-checked proof of implementation correctness (followed by proofs of timeliness and security enforcement).

 Gernot has a strong track record of transitioning research outcomes into the real world, starting with co-founding Open Kernel Labs, acquired by General Dynamics in 2012, which lead to the OKL4 Microkernel shipping billions of mobile wireless chips and more recently ships on the secure enclave of all iOS devices.
-He presently serves as Chief Scientist, Software, of HENSOLDT Cyber, a Munich-based company providing a secure hardware-software stack for embedded and cyber-physical systems.
+He presently serves as Chief Scientist, Software, of HENSOLDT Cyber, a Munich-based company providing a secure hardware-software stack for embedded and cyber-physical systems, and as Chief Scientific Officer of Geneva-based Neutrality.
 He is also founding chairman of the seL4 Foundation, which ist tasked with further developing the ecosystem around seL4 and ease its deployment in real-world security- and safety-critical systems.